Mahmudulazamshohan/nestjs-mailable/docs/docs/intro.md

 # Getting Started

 NestJS Mailable is a simple and powerful email package for NestJS applications.
-Send emails using multiple transports (SMTP, SES, Mailgun, Resend) with template support and easy testing.
+Send emails using multiple transports (SMTP, SES, Mailgun) with template support and easy testing.

 ## Quick Start